‘Investigation of hand-crafted type and image’

 1. Letterpress—This was the main printing method from Gutenberg’s day until the middle of the twentieth century.
 In one way or another, type, pictorial engravings, or etched metal plates made from photographic originals are inked and then paper is rolled over them, transferring the image to the paper, one sheet at a time.

+Letterpress technology led to large, automated presses.
+You can see just how versatile this printing method had become because it overshadowed all other forms of printing for over 400 years.
 Letterpress is still in use today for very fine limited edition books, and in areas of the world where electricity is unreliable.
 A letterpress that’s powered by a foot pedal can run for many years with just a lube, and doesn’t need power at all.

 3. Digital—Digital printing, the result of marrying a computer-driven high-speed copying machine to computer-driven bindery equipment, is the fastest-growing form of book printing today.
 Computer servers hold separate but coordinated digital files for the book’s cover and interior text block.

 At a request from the operator or a computer instruction, the files are downloaded to the printing end of the press and imaged with toner in the same way your high end copier images copies.
 The resulting pages are combined with a color-imaged cover.
 The whole book is glued together and trimmed.
 Some digital printing equipment can produce an entire book, color cover and all, in just seven minutes.
+The major difference between letterpress and offset printing, on one hand, and digital, on the other, is that digital printing is designed to create one copy of a book at a time.
+The other, earlier methods of printing produce books in stages, and only work efficiently when producing many copies at once.

 Comparing the Three Printing Methods